learn-co-curriculum/dsc-permutations-and-factorials-v2-1/README.md

 - Understand how to compute permutations of a subset
 - Learn about permutations with replacement and repetition

-## Defining the sample space by counting
+## Defining the Sample Space by Counting

 Let's consider the following example.